Ana of the Angels Monteagudo

-Ana Monteagudo Ponce de Leon, OP (26 July 1602 – 10 January 1686), also known as Ana (or Ann) of the Angels Monteagudo, was a Peruvian Catholic nun from the Dominicans.
+Ana Monteagudo Ponce de Leon, OP (26 July 1602 – 10 January 1686), also known as Ana (or Ann) of the Angels Monteagudo, was a Peruvian Catholic nun in the Dominican Order.

 Monteagudo studied under nuns in her childhood and decided to become one following a vision she had of Catherine of Siena showing her the Dominican habit.
 Her parents made the effort to dissuade her from this though she continued to pursue that path until she was inducted as a member of the Dominicans.
 She became noted for her holiness and held leadership positions due to her wisdom and the esteem that others had for her.

 Pope John Paul II beatified Monteagudo in 1985 upon his apostolic trip to Peru.

 Life

 Ana Monteagudo Ponce de Leon was born in mid-1602 in Peru as the fourth of eight children to the Spanish-born Sebastián Monteagudo de la Jara and the Peruvian Francisca Ponce de Leon.
 Her brother Francisco became a priest.
 Her other siblings were: